MOON — Tra Terra e Spazio

 How do I buy tickets?

-For now, tickets are sold only at the JMuseo ticket office (online sales will be activated soon).
+On the official online ticket shop, or at the JMuseo ticket office during opening hours.
 Prices — adults €18, reduced €16, children €14 and family packages — are on the Tickets page.

 Is it suitable for children and families?